 Followed by a short mathematical definition of complex numbers, I explain the mapping of cosine functions in complex pointer diagrams.
-As a specific example, I include a representation of currents and voltages in an ideal coil are then compared in a phasor diagram and over time.
+As a specific example, current and voltage of an ideal coil are then compared in a phasor diagram and over time.

 Complex numbers have real and imaginary parts forming the axes of the complex number plane.

 Z = a + i * b with i2 = -1 Z: complex number a: real part b: imaginary part i: imaginary unit

 In complex notation, the imaginary part is an ordinary or real number that is multiplied by the imaginary unit

 i2 = -1.
 Since there is no real number that produces a negative sign when multiplied by itself, the imaginary part of a complex number is outside the set of real numbers.

 Complex numbers simplify the representation of alternating currents in amount and phase.
 For instance, in order to project a cosine signal

 into the complex number plane, the cosine term is extended with an imaginary sine term

 i * sin(φ):

 U = Up * ( cos(φ) + i * sin(φ) ) Up: peak amount of U cos(φ) + i * sin(φ): complex phase term of U